ektrah/nsec/docs/api/nsec.cryptography.macalgorithm.md

 key
 : The key to use for verification.
+    Verification fails if this is not the same key as used for computing the message authentication code.

 data
-: The data to be verified.
+: The data to verify.
+    Verification fails if this is not the same data as used for computing the message authentication code.

 mac
-: The message authentication code to be verified.
+: The message authentication code for the data.

 #### Return Value